pypa/packaging.python.org/source/quickstart.rst

 Quickstart
 ==========

-This content has moved to the :doc:`tutorial`.
+This content has moved to the :doc:`installing` and :doc:`distributing`.